History of Meadfoot

 Moving onwards and into the 21st century, the decor took a distinct retro step with red being an overriding theme for the period of ownership that predated today's owners Vicki and Phil.
 Within a year the 'bordello' look was replaced with something more calming and contemporary and Meadfoot moved into a new phase of its history.
 The programme of refurbishment has continued ever since including the opening in 2019 of its restaurant Brasserie at the Bay.

 As you will see from the original photograph at the top of the page, Meadfoot doesn't sit in acres of ground and as such doesn't boast sweeping views from its bedrooms.
-Whilst the sea is just two minutes walk away it too is hidden from view.
+Whilst the sea is just three minutes walk away it too is hidden from view.
 But what we lack in views we make up for in warmth and so we hope we can look forward to welcoming you to our little haven by the bay .